Community Detection Using Spectral Clustering

 Spectral Clustering

-In the handout on communities, we saw how to use the leading (first) eigenvector of the modularity matrix to split a network in two (and then split those partitions in two and so on).
+In the lecture on communities, we saw how to use the leading (first) eigenvector of the modularity matrix to split a network in two (and then split those partitions in two and so on).

-In the handout on CA, we saw that the eigendecomposition of a square matrix actually results in \(p\) eigenvectors and eigenvalues (not just the leading or first).
+Elsewhere, we saw that the eigendecomposition of a square matrix actually results in \(p\) eigenvectors and eigenvalues (not just the leading or first).

 We also learned from the eigendecomposition lesson that selecting some number \(k < p\) of eigenvectors and eigenvalues helps us reconstruct the best approximation of the original matrix given that number of dimensions.